Admissions

 The Lewis & Clark Graduate School of Education and Counseling welcomes applications from international students.
 Graduates of regionally accredited American colleges and universities or of recognized, comparable degree-granting institutions abroad are eligible to apply for graduate study.
 This typically means the completion of a degree of at least four years duration beyond the 12th year of school.

-International student applicants are required to submit the following in addition to the admissions requirements of their intended program of study:
+International student applicants are required to submit the following in addition to the admissions requirements of their intended degree program of study:

 -